SkyHive

 SkyHive Technologies Inc. is a cloud-based workforce management and reskilling software provider founded by Sean Hinton and Sergiy Osypchuk in 2017.
 It has headquarters in Vancouver, Canada, and offices in California, United States.
-Its platform extracts employee skills and matches skill gaps against job and future job requirements, identifies optimized career pathways, and recommends training.
-This connects workers to new opportunities within and outside their current organizations, based on their individual skill sets, career goals, and retraining needs.
+Its platform matches employees' skill gaps against job and future job requirements, identifies career pathways, and recommends training.
+This connects workers to new opportunities within and outside their current organizations.

 In November 2020, the company raised $8 million in a Series A funding round led by AllegisCyber Capital with participation from Accenture, Workday Ventures, and the Partnership Fund for New York City.

-The following year, in October 2021, SkyHive raised $40 million in a Series B funding round led by Eldridge with participation from other investors such as Allegis Cyber, Accenture Ventures, Workday Ventures, and the Partnership Fund For New York City.
+The following year, in October 2021, SkyHive raised $40 million in a Series B funding round led by Eldridge with participation from other investors such as Allegis Cyber, Accenture Ventures, Workday Ventures, and the Partnership Fund for New York City.

-Quantum Labor Analysis

-Quantum Labor Analysis is a methodology invented and commercialized by SkyHive.
-It is an application of Artificial Intelligence (AI) to analyze workforces at the most granular skill level.

-Using the Quantum Labor Analysis methodology, the company delivers real-time, skill-level insights to analyze internal workforces and external labor markets, identify future skills, and facilitate individual-level and organization-level reskilling.

 Awards and accolades

 In 2018, SkyHive was selected for the Innovation for Defence Excellence and Security (IDEaS) Program created by the Canadian Armed Forces (CAF) to help increase the recruitment and retention of women to reach 25% representation by 2026.

 SkyHive was awarded a B Corporation certification in June 2019.

 In September 2020, CIX Canadian Innovation Exchange announced SkyHive as one of the CIX Top 20 Early and CIX Top 10 Growth innovative Canadian technology startups.

 In November 2020, SkyHive won the Technology Impact Award under the "Spirit of BC Tech – Purpose" category.
-This award celebrates companies demonstrating how purpose inspired them to start their business.

-In May 2021, SkyHive was recognized by Gartner in the Cool Vendor in the Human Capital Management: Technology Innovations to support the future of work report.
+In May 2021, SkyHive was recognized by Gartner in the Cool Vendor in the Human Capital Management: Technology Innovations, to support the future of work report.

 In June 2021, SkyHive was named as a Technology Pioneer by the World Economic Forum.